kkosta-lhd/plant-spotting/README.md

 9-1-2015－Katherine Kosta
 # Plant Spotting − Scope of Work
 ## Objective/Scope
 Team America will develop a web interface to allow users to submit information into a database.
 The web interface should be simple to use across all devices.
 After entering simple password, the web interface will allow administrative users to view the information in their browser with the ability to choose a simple reporting format that can be downloaded.

+##Install

 ## Requirements
 1. The website will consist of a form for user submission that is be useable across all browsers and platforms and must be responsive.
 2. The form will submit data to a database from which it can be retrieved through a secure admin page.